 All of the services mentioned above are premium options which mean you have to pay for them.
 However, you do have a few free options, but they’re not intended for churches.
 While there are more free options available, the two most relevant to suit your needs include Facebook Live and YouTube Live.
 Facebook Live allows you to set up livestreaming events, including your church services.
 YouTube Live works similar to YouTube, except videos can be broadcasted live.
 Overall, you’ll get more dedicated support and better results with paid services.
 Free services can be useful if your budget is tight or if you have built up a large following on your social media platforms.

 There are a few other things to keep in mind when livestreaming your church services such as always mentioning the option to donate online.
 This might include mentioning your church’s website URL, providing a text message number or simply having a button to your livestreaming profile so people can support your cause if they wish.
 You’ll also want to effectively market your livestream to boost views.
 This may involve social media marketing, commercials, direct mailers, or newspaper ads amongst other things.
 Make sure the message gets out to all who may be interested!

 ACP/CCCP is here to help you!
 We have a knowledgeable and experienced Audio Visual team that is here to help you with questions involving equipment, designing, installing, training, and so much more.
 ACP/CCCP has helped many churches, from small to large.
 We have staff that have worked in churches just like yours as the technical specialist, making us familiar with what you are going through and we are eager to help!

-Please feel to reach out to us at firstname.lastname@example.org or call us at 920-435-5353 so we can assist you with whatever questions or inquires you may have!
+Please feel free to contact us so we can assist you with whatever questions or inquires you may have!